YangJingyuan99/shieldreduce/SimpleExperiments.md

 -  As $\alpha$ increases, ShieldReduce takes less time in the offline stage.

 ### Exp#6 (Index overhead)
+**Note that:** due to the limited number of versions, the feature index overhead may be higher, since the base chunk takes a larger percentage in unique chunks.

 Runtime estimation:
 - Linux: about 15 min;
 - Docker: about 15 min;